 The River

 The shiny, glittering river water carries several meanings and functions in the film.
-The river is an oasis for the five boys, a respite from the family home and the authoritarian rule of their father. it signifies temptation, but with its strong currents, also danger.
+The river is an oasis for the five boys, a respite from the family home and the authoritarian rule of their father.
+It signifies temptation, but with its strong currents, also danger.
 And it points to the existence of the outside world, which soon arrives on the farm in the form of a visitor, a young boy who arrives on a segway and carries with him an iPad.
 Soon, he challenges the boys to swim across the river to the other side.

 Country Kazakhstan